 npm install @coral-xyz/anchor

-Then, still in the root directory, run this command to execute the script and invoke your deployed contract:
+Still in the project root, run this command to execute the app.js

 export RPC_URL=https://api.devnet.solana.com